dapp-mans-switch/dapp-mans-switch/notes.md

 ### example
 * suppose a secret with expiry in 50 days and `total_reward_tokens = 100,000` has been uploaded. (lets assume daily payout)
 * 1st half: each lottery winner token's wallet gets $50,000/1,000/50 = 1$ tokens per day.
 If one wallet happens to hold 10 such lucky tokens, it gets 10 tokens per day.
-* 2nd half: after the expiry time of the uploaded secret, if the holder of that lucky token opens and publishes his secret share in the required timeframe, he receives $50,000/1,000 = 50$ tokens.
+* 2nd half: after the expiry time of the uploaded secret, if the holder of that lucky token opens and publishes his secret share in the required time frame, he receives $50,000/1,000 = 50$ tokens.